pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 This document updates instructions for finding the best servers to ask.
 That information currently is covered in Section 5.3.3 of {{!RFC1034}} and Section 3.4.1 of {{!RFC6672}} with the text "2.
 Find the best servers to ask."
-Section 3.1.4.1 of {{!RFC4035}} should have explicitly updated Section 5.3.3 of {{!RFC1034}} for the DS RR type, but failed to do so; this was remedied by {{RFC6672}}.
+Section 3.1.4.1 of {{!RFC4035}} should have explicitly updated Section 5.3.3 of {{!RFC1034}} for the DS RRtype, but failed to do so; this was remedied by {{RFC6672}}.
 This document simply extends this existing behavior to DELEG RRtype as well, and makes this special case explicit.

 When a DELEG RRset exists in a zone, DELEG-aware resolvers ignore the NS RRset for that zone.
 This means that the DELEG-aware resolver ignores the NS RRset in the zone's parent as well as any cached NS RRset that the resolver might have gotten by looking in the apex of the zone.

-DELEG and NS RR types can be used differently at each delegation level, and DELEG-awre resolvers MUST be able follow chains of delegations which combines both types in arbitrary ways.
+DELEG and NS RRtypes can be used differently at each delegation level, and DELEG-awre resolvers MUST be able follow chains of delegations which combines both types in arbitrary ways.

 An example of a valid delegation tree: